Esperk/go-bananas/README.md

 > The no nonsense Node.js Web framework

 ## Getting Started
-Nothing to do here, work in progress
+Nothing to do here, work in progress.
 Don't fork or clone!!
 Working hard to get 0.1.0 ready for beta.

 ## TODO
 Todo list